Long Short-term Cognitive Networks

 \subsection{Apple Health's step counter}

 The first case study concerns physical activity prediction based on daily step counts.
 In this case study, the health data of one individual was extracted from the Apple Health application in the period from 2015 to 2021.
-In sum, the time series dataset is composed of 79,142 instances or time steps.
+In total, the time series dataset is composed of 79,142 instances or time steps.
 The Apple Health application records the step counts in small sessions during which the walking occurs.
 The dataset\footnote{\url{https://bit.ly/2S9vzMD}} contains two timestamps (start date and end date), the number of recorded steps, and separate columns for year, month, date, day, and hour.
-Besides, we know the day of the week each value was recorded.
-Table~\ref{tab:stats_steps} presents descriptive statistics attached to this univariate time series before normalisation.
+Besides, the day of the week that each value was recorded is known.
+Table~\ref{tab:stats_steps} presents descriptive statistics attached to this univariate time series before normalization.

 The target variable (number of steps) follows an exponential distribution with very infrequent, extremely high step counts and very common low step counts.
 Overall, the data neither follows seasonal patterns nor a trend.